 - You have membership of the LGPS that was built up in the final salary section and you receive a significant pay increase.
-Final salary membership is membership built up before 1 April 2014 in England and Wales, or before 1 April 2015 in Scotland. - You combine a previous LGPS pension benefit that was built up in the final salary section of the LGPS with your current pension account and your salary (full time equivalent) has increased significantly since you left the Scheme. - You transfer pension rights into the LGPS from a previous public service pension scheme under the preferential Club transfer rules and your salary (full time equivalent) on joining the LGPS is higher than the salary you earned when you left the previous scheme.
-Public service pension schemes are schemes covering civil servants, any scheme in England, Wales or Scotland covering local government workers, teachers, health service workers, fire and rescue workers or members of the police force, or a new public body pension scheme. - In the past you transferred in membership from another public service pension scheme which retains a final salary link and you receive a significant pay increase. - You pay a high level of additional contributions. - You are a higher earner. - You have accessed flexible benefits on or after 6 April 2015.
+Final salary membership is membership built up before 1 April 2014. - You combine a previous LGPS pension benefit that was built up in the final salary section of the LGPS with your current pension account and your salary (full time equivalent) has increased significantly since you left the Scheme. - You transfer pension rights into the LGPS from a previous public service pension scheme under the preferential Club transfer rules and your salary (full time equivalent) on joining the LGPS is higher than the salary you earned when you left the previous scheme.
+Public service pension schemes are schemes covering civil servants, any scheme in England, Wales or Scotland covering local government workers, teachers, health service workers, fire and rescue workers or members of the police force, or a new public body pension scheme.

+- In the past you transferred in membership from another public service pension scheme which retains a final salary link and you receive a significant pay increase. - You pay a high level of additional contributions. - You are a higher earner. - You have accessed flexible benefits on or after 6 April 2015.

-If your LGPS pension savings exceed the standard AA in any year ending 5 April, your local pension fund will contact you by 6 October to let you know.
+If your LGPS pension savings exceed the standard AA in any year ending 5 April, RBKC Pensions will contact you by 6 October to let you know.